 Please enter your username or email address.
 You will receive a link to create a new password via email.

-The majority of real estate buyers in the Guanacaste region are people who are moving there permanently, looking to buy a vacation home for rental income and investors.
+The majority of real estate buyers in the Guanacaste region are people who are moving there permanently, looking to buy a vacation home for rental income and invest in property.

-Guanacaste real estate has seen the highest development out of all the beach-real estate areas in Costa Rica over the last few years, with some of the most luxurious and highest priced properties here.
+Guanacaste real estate has seen the highest development out of all the beach real estate areas in Costa Rica over the last few years.
+Some of the most luxurious and highest- priced properties have been bought and sold here.

-Millions have invested in the Guanacaste beach areas in the last few years.
-With many beach and ocean view properties springing up along the almost 125 miles of coastline from Marbella to near Nicaragua.
+Millions of dollars have been invested in the Guanacaste beach areas over the last few years, with many beach and ocean view properties springing up along the almost 125 miles of coastline from Marbella to near Nicaragua.

-This real estate boom came when the international airport opened in 2002.
+This real estate boom came when the Liberia International Airport opened in 2002.
 And the opening of the Four Seasons resort, which were all due to the beautiful beaches in Guanacaste.

-The real estate market in Guanacaste has been developing like crazy over the last 6-7 years and it looks like there is no stopping.
+The real estate market in Guanacaste has been developing like crazy over the last 6 to 7 years and it looks like there is no stopping.